An introduction to filtered and synthetic spectra: Spectral sequences

 We define

-An element of $\uZ_\infty^{n,s}$ is called a \defi{permanent cycle}. \item Write $\uB_r^{n,s} \subseteq \uE_1^{n,s}$ for the subset on the \defi{$r$-boundaries}, i.e., the image of the first~$r$ differentials.
+An element of $\uZ_\infty^{n,s}$ is called a \defi{permanent cycle}. \item Write $\uB_r^{n,s} \subseteq \uE_1^{n,s}$ for the subgroup of the \defi{$r$-boundaries}, i.e., the image of the first~$r$ differentials.
 This leads to a sequence of inclusions

 We define

 Note that there is an inclusion $\uB_\infty^{n,s} \subseteq \uZ_\infty^{n,s}$. \item If $r \geq 1$, we define

 \item We define the \defi{$\infty$-term} and the \defi{derived $\infty$-term}, respectively, to be